Joseph Calleja

-Joseph Calleja (born January 22, 1978) is a Maltese operatic tenor.
+Joseph Calleja (born 22 January 1978) is a Maltese operatic tenor.

 Early life and career

 Calleja was born in Attard, Malta.
 He began singing at the age of 16, having been discovered by tenor Brian Cefai and continued his studies with Maltese tenor Paul Asciak.
 He attended De La Salle College.
 At the age of 19 he made his operatic debut as Macduff in Verdi's Macbeth at the Astra Theatre in Gozo and went on to become a prize winner at the Belvedere Hans Gabor Competition the same year.
-In 1998 he won the Caruso Competition in Milan and was a prize winner in Plácido Domingo's Operalia in 1999.
+In 1998, he won the Caruso Competition in Milan and was a prize winner in Plácido Domingo's Operalia in 1999.

-On November 2, 2012, the University of Malta presented Calleja with a Doctor of Literature Honoris Causa in acknowledgment of his achievements as an internationally renowned tenor.

-On October 8, 2015, Calleja was elected to the board of directors of the European Academy of Music Theatre.
+On 2 November 2012, the University of Malta presented Calleja with a Doctor of Literature Honoris Causa in acknowledgement of his achievements as an internationally renowned tenor.
+On 8 October 2015, he was elected to the board of directors of the European Academy of Music Theatre.